 On this page is brief information about making sense of statistics in research papers.
 There is information about

 Many people with cancer look for information about treatments for themselves.
 Many people use the internet to try to find out about new treatments.
-Cancer research is going on all over the world.
-It is important to understand that a single research paper in isolation won't give you the whole picture about research into that particular type of cancer.
-It needs to be read in the context of all the other relevant research.
+But it is important to understand that a single research paper, won't give you the whole picture about research.
+It needs to be read in the context of all the other relevant research for that particular type of cancer.

-Each time a new treatment makes it through all the stages of research and clinical trials, it will have a large number of published research papers about it.
-Some of these papers will show it to be a useful new treatment that may contribute to slowing down, or curing a cancer.
-But there are likely to be one or two papers that show that it didn't work better than the existing treatment it was compared to.
+When a new treatment finishes all the research stages, it will probably have a large number of published papers about it.
+Some of these papers will show it to be a useful new treatment that may contribute to slowing down, or curing the cancer.
+But there are likely to be some papers that show that it didn't work better than the existing treatment.

 The results that seem to contradict the other research papers may have happened by chance.
-Or there may have been problems with the patient group that was selected.
+Or there may have been problems with the group of people selected.
 Or there may have been difficulties with giving the treatment.

-What doctors and researchers are looking for is evidence that on balance the treatment is an improvement when compared to existing treatments.
+What doctors and researchers are looking for is evidence that, on balance, the treatment is better than the existing treatment.
 Sometimes statisticians gather together all the results of all the trials and do a meta analysis.
-This is a process that compares the results of all the relevant trials to give a broader picture.
+This compares the results of all the relevant trials to give a broader picture.
 It gives a clearer idea than a single research paper of whether a treatment is helpful or not.

-During research studies, statisticians and researchers use statistical tests such as 'T tests' and 'chi squared' tests.
-These tests mathematically compare the results of the different treatments used in the studies.
-The tests give an idea of whether there really was a difference in how well the treatments worked or whether the difference could have happened by chance.
+During research studies, scientists use statistical tests such as 'T tests' and 'chi squared' tests.
+These tests compare the results of the different treatments used in the studies.
+They give an idea of whether there really was a difference in how well the treatments worked or whether the difference happened by chance.

 To show how confident the researchers are that the results did not happen by chance, they use confidence intervals.
-For example, if a result is declared with 95% confidence, then it means the researchers are pretty sure that the result is OK and has not happened by chance.
+For example, a 95% confidence means that the researchers are pretty sure that the result has not happened by chance.

 There are a few important points you may like to bear in mind when looking at research papers.